-The Grayl Geopress is similar to any bottle water filter with an outer refill for unfiltered water and an inner chamber for storing the filtered water.
+The Grayl Geopress is similar to any best water filtration bottles, it comes with an outer refill for unfiltered water and an inner chamber for storing the filtered water.
 The inner chamber also has the purifier cartridge at the bottom.
 The included cartridge can last for about 350 uses and it is replaceable.

 It is able to remove and filter any waterborne pathogens and micro materials such as bacteria, viruses, microplastics, chemicals, and heavy metals.
 The filter also improves taste and smell.

 In terms of speed, Grayl claims that the Geopress purifies and filters contaminated water in as short as 8 seconds.
 It is still relatively faster than the Grayl Ultralight which is rated to filter within 15 seconds.

 Many people find this pretty useful in certain situations where they need to obtain clean water as quickly as possible.
 However, based on recent tests by others, the Grayl Geopress is able to filter water in about 10 seconds.
 Overall, the performance is great nonetheless.

 One of the most significant features that the Grayl Geopress that is improved over the Grayl Ultralight is the SimpleVent cap.
 It is a screw cap that covers the drinking spout and it has several functions as follows: